elastisys/ck8s-cluster/helmfile/README.md

 ## Helmfile

 https://github.com/roboll/helmfile

 Some notes

+* Helm 3 is used to deploy all charts so helm 3 needs to be installed

 * Currently only one helm state file is used containing the states for the helm releases for both the workload_cluster and service_cluster clusters. `Environments` are used to differentiate between the two.
 It should be investigated what the best practices are, like use sub-helmfiles etc.

-* In `helmfile.yaml` the certificates used to communicate with tiller is set to `../certs/<cluster-type>/kube-system/certs/helm.*`.
-Could be specifed using env variables in the future, or ignored if the nessecary helm env variables already have been set.

 * The values that the charts are using are found in the `values` folder.

 ### Getting started
 - Get `helmfile`.